By Tim Clinton

 The Cougars from 1978-79 finished 21-5 overall but did not advance to a postseason tournament.

-Kamie Ethridge has coached the Cougars through their recent success, just finishing her seventh season.
+Kamie Ethridge has coached the Cougars through their recent success, just finishing her eighth season.

 June Daugherty led the way the previous 11 seasons.